zhh2005757/vscode-ros/README.md

 The ROS distro will automatically be confirmed from the parent environment, or you will be prompted to select a ROS distro if this can't be done automatically.

-> You must build the catkin workspace at least once before the extension will recognise it.
+> NOTE: You must build the catkin workspace at least once before the extension will recognise it.

 To start ROS core, you can use the `ROS: Start Core` command from the [Visual Studio Code command pallet](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).
+This command pallet can be accessed by pressing `ctrl` + `shift` + `p`.
 The `ROS Core` indicator in the bottom left will show if the core is currently running, and you can click on this taskbar item to view the status of ROS.

 The first time you open a ROS workspace the extension will automatically create build and test tasks and update the C++ and Python paths.
 You can re-run this process later using the appropriate commands.

-## Talk Video
+## Video Walkthrough

 [![ROSCON 2019 ROS Extension Talk Video](https://i.vimeocdn.com/video/839088609_640.webp)](https://vimeopro.com/osrfoundation/roscon-2019/video/379127667)